-Certain other activities, while they may be closely related to case management, or necessary to the achievement of the enrollee's case management goals and objectives, are not included in the definition of case management services and, therefore, may not be either billed or funded through the rate methodology.
+Certain other activities, while they may be closely related to case management, or necessary to the achievement of the client's case management goals and objectives, are not included in the definition of case management services and, therefore, may not be either billed or funded through the rate methodology.
 These activities are:

-- Outreach to non-eligible populations when the enrollee does not accept case management services; - ► Enrollee transportation;
+Outreach to non-eligible populations when the client does not accept case management services;

+- Client transportation;

 - Employment counseling;

 - Drug and alcohol counseling;

 - Discharge planning;

 - Social work treatment;

 - ▶ Preparation and mailing of general mailings, flyers, and newsletters;

 - Child care.

 - MA eligibility determinations, redeterminations, intake processing and prioritization;

 - Nursing supervision;

-- Fiduciary activities related to the CMCM enrollee's personal funds;
+- > Fiduciary activities related to the CMCM client's personal funds;

-- Any other activity which constitutes or is part of another Medicaid or non-Medicaid service.
+- ➤ Any other activity which constitutes or is part of another Medicaid or non-Medicaid service.

-Note: It may be necessary for a case manager to escort an enrollee to a service provider in order to help them negotiate and obtain services specified in the enrollee's case management plan.
-At the same time, the case manager should be encouraging the enrollee's maximum independent functioning in the community.
+Note: It may be necessary for a case manager to escort a client to a service provider in order to help them negotiate and obtain services specified in the client's case management plan.
+At the same time, the case manager should be encouraging the client's maximum independent functioning in the community.

-The ongoing need to escort the enrollee should be well documented in the enrollee's case record.
+The ongoing need to escort the client should be well documented in the client's case record.

-Furthermore, if the case manager is escorting the enrollee to medical appointments or services, the case management should document in the case why the enrollee was unable to obtain needed medical transportation services from the LDSS.
+Furthermore, if the case manager is escorting the client to medical appointments or services, the case management should document in the case why the client was unable to obtain needed medical transportation services from the LDSS.

-In these instances, enrollee transportation may be a billable case management activity.
+In these instances, client transportation may be a billable case management actitvity.